Learn about clinical trials and research opportunities in Diagnosis/Treatment section

 GETTING STARTED IN PUBMED (WITH A PRE-SET LINK TO THE SEARCH TOOL)

-For your convenience, the link shown below has been specifically created to find up-to-date online medical journal articles, books, and documents on PubMed that contain any of these key words (from broad to specific terms) relating to uveal melanoma: "ocular melanoma" OR "intraocular melanoma" OR "uveal melanoma" OR "choroidal melanoma" OR "iris melanoma" OR "ciliary body melanoma."
-The search bar will display this wording, and the results will be provided with the most recently added article in PubMed's database showing first (so "&sort=date" is also part of the parameters for the above link).
+For your convenience, the following link has been specifically created to find up-to-date online medical journal articles, books, and documents in the PubMed database that contain any of these key words (from broad to specific terms) relating to uveal melanoma: "ocular melanoma" OR "intraocular melanoma" OR "uveal melanoma" OR "choroidal melanoma" OR "iris melanoma" OR "ciliary body melanoma."
+The search bar will display this wording, and the results will be provided with the most recently added article in PubMed's database showing first (because "&sort=date" is also part of the pre-set parameters in the above link).

-For your convenience, the link shown below has been specifically created to find up-to-date online medical journal articles, books, and documents on PubMed for conjunctival melanoma: "conjunctival melanoma."
-The search bar will display this wording, and the results will be provided with the most recently added article in PubMed's database showing first (so "&sort=date" is also part of the parameters for the above link).
+For your convenience, the following link has been specifically created to find up-to-date online medical journal articles, books, and documents in the PubMed database for conjunctival melanoma: "conjunctival melanoma."
+The search bar will display this wording, and the results will be provided with the most recently added article in PubMed's database showing first (because "&sort=date" is also part of the pre-set parameters in the above link).

 In the past five years, there have been around 2,500 journal articles published relating to uveal melanoma and around 250 relating to conjunctival melanoma (with more than half of those available right now to read online at no cost).